 Players acquire shares of chartered companies based in Mombasa, Cape Town, Saint-Louis, and Cairo and propagate trading posts of these companies throughout the African continent in order to earn the most money.
 Each round players choose action cards from their hand, then reveal them simultaneously and carry out the actions.
 These cards are then placed in a discard pile, and the previously played cards recovered for the subsequent round.
 For 2 – 4 players, games go for about 75 – 150 minutes.

-FOR MORE: Buy Mombasa
+FOR MORE: Buy Mombasa on Amazon

 #04 | Agricola